mattfaircloth/scribo/README.md

 Scribo is an interactive and collaborative note taking application for students.
 This web application uses vanilla Javascript and a custom back-end Rails API.

 ## Using the application
 Once users signup and login, they can join a lecture and take notes.
-Users can see their other classmates a lecture, and their notebook will autosave.
+Users can see their other classmates in a lecture, and their notebook will autosave.

 ## Installation Instructions
 `This web app requires it's backend couterpart`